Family & Student Handbook

 SCHOOL ADMINISTRATION

-The Head of School is responsible for all operations and programming of the school and is responsible for relationships and communications with parents and the school community.
-The Head of School manages the academic program as well as the hiring and supervising of all staff.
-The Finance and Operations Manager is responsible for overseeing day-to-day operations, finances and regulatory compliance.
+The Head of School is responsible for all operations, finance, and programming of the school and is responsible for relationships and communications with parents and the school community.
+The Director of Program manages the academic program as well as the hiring and supervising of all instructional staff.
+The Operations Specialists are responsible for overseeing day-to-day operations, finances and regulatory compliance.
 The Student Services Coordinator is responsible for all student services, including coordinated special education services and accommodations.
-The School Health and Office Assistant is the main contact for families and the public who wish to contact the school.
+The Office Manager is the main contact for families and the public who wish to contact the school.

 Grievance Policy